AnthonyPAlicea/cascade-methodology/README.md

 ## Values

-Here are the values of the Cascade Methodology:
+Here are the 7 guiding principles of Cascade Methodology:

-**Cross-disciplinary collaboration over siloed development**
-While individual expertise is important, AI-ready specifications require input from requirements gatherers, designers, and software architects working together.

-**User validation over assumption-driven development** While technical implementation is important, AI-driven prototyping makes comprehensive user research and UX validation essential, rather than optional, first-class activities.

-**Problems over features**
-While feature delivery is important, solving underlying user problems often requires less software than anticipated, and AI can reveal simpler solutions.

-**Rapid experimentation over prolonged planning**
-While initial spec work is necessary for context engineering, AI enables fast prototype-driven learning cycles that feed back into spec work.
+1. Understand the underlying user and business problems the software should solve.
+1. Build the least amount of software possible to solve those problems.
+1. Everyone has a seat at the table in writing specs.
+1. Prototyping and user research are first-class citizens.
+1. AI-generated code is not to be trusted.

-**Risk-scaled verification over uniform quality gates** While consistent quality standards are important, AI-generated code requires verification intensity that matches the entropy tolerance of the business process being supported.
+1. The density of code quality checks needed to deploy code is a function of the entropy tolerance of the business process the code is supporting.

-**Learning velocity over feature velocity**
-While shipping features is a core goal, AI allows us to learn more per iteration safely.
+1. Scope and timelines are functions of entropy tolerance and understanding the problems to be solved.

 ## Core Principles